mkolodii/Portfolio/README.md

 8) SOP for campfire starting.

+9) How to get started with Adobe InDesign tutorial.

-9) Use case showcasing two campfire scenarios.
+10) Use case showcasing two campfire scenarios.